 Ever feel like you are 100 times happier on the weekend?
 Like you absolutely cannot stand the idea of going one more day until Friday?
 Like the thought of going back to work on Monday makes you physically ill?
 First off, there is a name for that – it is called the “weekend effect.”
 And secondly, it might mean that it is time to look for a new job.

-A recent article on the Washington Post, based on research report released by the National Bureau of Economic Research, states that the additional joy that you feel on the weekend is much smaller for people who enjoy their jobs than those who dread their nine-to-five.
+A recent article on the Washington Post, based on a research report released by the National Bureau of Economic Research, states that the additional joy that you feel on the weekend is much smaller for people who enjoy their jobs than those who dread their nine-to-five.
 This might seem like common sense, but the researchers state that this should serve as a reminder of “how significantly our careers affect the rest of our lives.”
 Also important to note, this doesn’t mean that the weekends are terrible for those of use that love our jobs – “having a good job isn’t making the weekends worse, it’s making the weekdays better.”

 What if you took a deep, hard look into yourself and decided that your chosen…